The 6 Top-Rated Vacuums Reviewed for Best Value in Homes With Pets

 The Dyson DC41 Animal maneuvers easily, but does a poor job on pet hairs on the carpet.
 This was very disappointing for such an expensive vacuum with so many brilliant bells and whistles.
 Repeated passes over they same hairy carpeted areas regularly left hair behind.

-The suction is very strong, so we can only blame the beater, which tended to collect hair that was then tightly rapped around the bar.
+The suction is very strong, so we can only blame the beater, which tended to collect hair that was then tightly wrapped around the bar.

 - Maneuvers easily around corners and under furniture.